saurabh33846/cryptoverse-bootcamp/src/instructions/exercise3.md

 ## Running Test cases

-To verify your output run the following command in the root folder of your directory `npm run test`
+To verify your output run the following command in the root folder of your directory `npm run verify-3`